(BS) Elementary Education EC-6

 Course work in the EC-6 program – and the educator preparation programs in general – is field-based.
 Throughout the programs, students develop knowledge and skills through working with students and their teachers in early childhood and elementary school settings.

 Houston Baptist University teacher preparation programs have close ties with area schools (public and private) and school districts.
 These districts provide practical experiences for students at each phase of the teacher preparation program, and create employment opportunities after graduation.
-The Center for the Preparation of Professional Educators (CPPE) works collaboratively with school principals and HR directors in the selection of highly qualified, certified teachers to serve as cooperating teachers for field-based courses and student teaching.
+The Office of Educator Preparation Program (EPP) works collaboratively with school principals and HR directors in the selection of highly qualified, certified teachers to serve as cooperating teachers for field-based courses and student teaching.
 All University supervisors (overseeing student teaching) hold an appointment as faculty at HBU.

 State-of-the-art technology resources are available, and students learn to use these to enhance their professional effectiveness – both on campus and in PK-6.